-Water quality monitoring (WQM) within the Port Kembla Harbour is to be undertaken at a total of five locations prior to, and during the Stage 2A works, in accordance with the water quality monitoring requirements of EPL No. 21529.
-One additional monitoring points have also been included for wet weather discharge monitoring.
+Water quality monitoring (WQM) within the Port Kembla Harbour is to be undertaken at a total of six locations prior to, and during the Stage 2A and Stage 2B works, in accordance with the water quality monitoring requirements of EPL No. 21529.
+One additional monitoring points has also been included for wet weather discharge monitoring.

 Each WQM point will be securely anchored/moored in its location.
-The location of each WQM point is outlined in Table 7.1, and shown in Figure 2.2.
+The location of each WQM point is outlined in Table 7.2 and shown in Figure 2.2.

-Three locations have been selected to monitor at the zone of impact (WQM 2) and at nearby management zones upstream and downstream of the MBD Site Compound (WQM 1 and WQM 3) for the Stage 2A works.
+Three locations have been selected to monitor at the zone of impact (WQM 2) and at nearby management zones upstream and downstream of the MBD Site Compound (WQM 1 and WQM 3) for the Stage 2A and Stage 2B works.
 Two locations have been selected to monitor background water quality (WQM4 and WQM5).